 Based upon the facts you have given, I do not believe she would prevail if she were to file a lawsuit and claim half the litter.
 It is your dog that you cared for while she was pregnant.
 Her dog trespassed on your dog without your permission.
 She can make whatever claims she wants, I do not...Read more »

 She was repeatedly told to make sure the door was closed, she also never cleaned their water.
-We've spent almost $2000 between flight changes back from Eurpoe, losing out on our last hotel nights that were already paid for, treats, motion sensor cameras, traps, and a professional pet tracker.
-Can I...
+We've spent almost $2000 between flight changes back from Eurpoe, losing out on our last hotel nights that were already paid for, treats, motion sensor cameras, traps, and a professional pet tracker....
 Read more »

 If you paid her for her services and she has assets, such as real property, it might be worth it to sue for breach of contract and negligence and collect damages.
 If she has no money, it would be a waste of time and money from a business perspective to go after her.
 There would have to be an...Read more »